 Legally Lethal: A Case Study

 Emily Bauer is thankful for her life and survival of a brain injury after smoking synthetic marijuana nine months ago.
+While there is debate about the legalization of marijuana and the prevalence of stores like https://smokepost.com/boystown/, such incidents support the decision.
 Emily had smoked synthetic marijuana, also known as K2 or Spice, daily for two weeks when she suffered a series of strokes.
 Doctors are making connections between synthetic marijuana and the restriction of blood vessels.
 During the last nine months, Emily has made strides in her recovery.
 She is still unable to walk, unable to see out of one eye, and unable to do many of the things she could before her brain injury.
 She experienced migraines leading up to her stroke which her parents feel were warning signs.
 They have started the organization Synthetic Awareness For Emily (SAFE) to educate people about the side effects of synthetic drugs.
 Unlike the withdrawal symptoms or side effects of alcohol or drugs like cocaine and heroin, we are only beginning to learn about the dangers involved in synthetic drugs.

 We had a young man as a patient here at the Neurologic Rehabilitation Institute (NRI) at Brookhaven Hospital who sustained a brain injury after using a different synthetic drug, ecstasy.
 The identifying details of this case have been changed to protect the patient’s confidentiality.
 Marvin, a 21 year old, experienced a severe brain injury following his use of ecstasy, also known as “Molly,” sold to him by a college friend.
 He came to NRI for ongoing rehabilitation following a several week stay in another rehabilitation hospital.
 Marvin can’t tell us what happened to him, but we can piece together his story from his medical records and talking with his family.
 By family accounts, this was Marvin’s first time using ecstasy, but he had smoked marijuana for a few years.
 After his initial use of two capsules of ecstasy, he went into prolonged seizures lasting about five hours.
 Marvin was then in coma for two and a half weeks.
 When he woke up, Marvin had significant problems in initiating any activity without prompts, producing spontaneous speech and engaging in life activities that we take for granted.
 He mumbled and laughed to himself occasionally, and was incontinent.
 Marvin actually made great strides from the vegetative state following his emergency care, but he is unlikely to return to being a young adult on the track to completing his college degree and getting a job.